5.45×39mm: Civil use

-The 5.45×39mm was developed by the Soviet Union for military use and it was not intended to create civilian weapons in this chambering.
-When 5.45×39mm ammunition finally became available for sale to civilians, several arms manufacturers started to offer semi-automatic AK-74 variants in the calibre for civilian use.
+The 5.45×39 mm was developed by the Soviet Union for military use and it was not intended to create civilian weapons in this chambering.
+When 5.45×39 mm ammunition finally became available for sale to civilians, several arms manufacturers started to offer semi-automatic AK-74 variants in the calibre for civilian use.
 Sometimes these weapons combine parts originating from Russia or Eastern European states and parts produced elsewhere.

-Only a few civilian 5.45×39mm weapons were developed and commercially offered.
+Only a few civilian 5.45×39 mm weapons were developed and commercially offered.
 Non-AK-74 rifles and commercial offerings include the East German SSG 82 bolt action rifle and the Russian CRS-98 "Vepr-5, 45" semi-automatic carbine and Saiga semi-automatic rifle.
 In May 2008 the Smith & Wesson M&P15R was introduced.
-This was a standard AR-15 rifle chambered for the 5.45×39mm cartridge and was Smith & Wesson's first AR-variant rifle in a chambering other than 5.56×45mm NATO and is no longer in current (2012) production.
+This was a standard AR-15 rifle chambered for the 5.45×39 mm cartridge and was Smith & Wesson's first AR-variant rifle in a chambering other than 5.56×45 mm NATO and is no longer in current (2012) production.
 The civilian version of the Tavor TAR-21 rifle produced for the US market includes an optional 5.45×39mm conversion kit.